-Yes, as a general rule.
-A corporation pays tax on its income, and its shareholders pay tax again when the income is distributed.
-But in practice, not all corporate income is taxed and many corporate shareholders are exempt from income tax.
+C-corporations pay entity-level tax on their income, and their shareholders pay tax again when the income is distributed.
+But in practice, not all corporate income is taxed at the entity level, and many corporate shareholders are exempt from income tax.

 Suppose a corporation earns $1 million in profits this year and pays $210,000 in federal taxes.
-If the corporation distributes the remaining $790,000 to its shareholders, the distribution would be taxable to shareholders.
-Dividends are taxed at a top rate of 20 percent, plus a 3.8 percent tax on net investment income.
+If the corporation distributes the remaining $790,000 to its shareholders as dividends, the distribution would be taxable to shareholders.
+Qualifying dividends are taxed at a top rate of 20 percent, plus a 3.8 percent tax on net investment income.
 As a result, if the shares were held by high-income individuals only $601,980 would be left, and the combined tax rate on the income would be 39.8 percent = 0.21 + (1-0.21) * 0.238.

-Choice of organization form: Double taxation may discourage businesses from organizing as C corporations (which are subject to the corporate tax), encouraging them to organize as pass-through businesses (S corporations, partnerships, or sole proprietorships).
-Profits of an S corporation, partnership, or sole proprietorship are taxed only once, at a top rate of 37 percent (or 29.6 percent if eligible for the additional 20 percent pass-through deduction).
+Choice of Organizational Form: Double taxation can encourage businesses to organize as pass-through businesses (S-corporations, partnerships, limited liability companies, or sole proprietorships) instead of C-corporations.
+Pass-through profits are taxed only once at a top rate of 37 percent (or 29.6 percent if eligible for the 20 percent Section 199A deduction).
 By no coincidence, the share of business activity represented by pass-through entities has been rising (figure 1).
 However, businesses that wish to list their shares for public trading generally need to organize as C-corporations.

-Payout Policy (Dividends versus Retained Earnings): Corporations can also choose to retain its earnings and not pay dividends.
-The corporation would still pay the corporate income tax on its earnings, but the shareholders would defer the second round of taxation until the corporation distributed the earnings or the shareholders sold their stock at a price that reflected the value of the retained earnings.
+Payout Policy (Dividends versus Retained Earnings): C-corporations can also choose to retain their earnings rather than pay dividends.
+The corporation would still pay the corporate income tax on its earnings, but the shareholders would defer the second round of taxation until either the corporation distributed the earnings sometime in the future or the shareholders sold their stock at a price that reflected the value of the retained earnings.
 Deferral of taxation reduces the present value of its burden.
 The incentive to retain earnings created by shareholder-level taxation is known as “corporate lock-in.”